Uyghur Forced Labor Prevention Act: Purpose of legislation

+Enforcement

+In September 2023, the Department of Homeland Security banned imports on three Xinjiang-based companies including the wool textile manufacturer Xinjiang Tianshan Wool Textile.
+In May 2024, the U.S. Department of Homeland Security banned imports from 26 Chinese textile companies under the UFLPA.
+In July 2024, the U.S. government added aluminum, seafood, and polyvinyl chloride to its priority list for UFLPA enforcement.
+In October 2024, the department also banned two Xinjiang-based companies including the steel maker Xinjiang Ba Yi Iron and Steel and an artificial sweetener maker.
+In November 2024, textile supplier Esquel Group was banned from importing into the United States.
+In January 2025, Huafu Fashion and subsidiaries of Zijin Mining were banned from importing to the United States.

 Reactions

 Domestic

 United States Commission on International Religious Freedom (USCIRF) commissioners Gary Bauer, James W. Carr, and Nury Turkel have called on Congress to pass the act.
 The AFL–CIO and Ethics & Religious Liberty Commission of the Southern Baptist Convention have supported the Uyghur Forced Labor Prevention Act.
-Sophie Richardson, the China director of Human Rights Watch, said in April 2020 that the bill was unprecedented and could put pressure on companies seen as having some sway with Chinese authorities.
+Sophie Richardson, then China director of Human Rights Watch, said in April 2020 that the bill was unprecedented and could put pressure on companies seen as having some sway with Chinese authorities.

 The president of the American Apparel & Footwear Association said that blanket import bans on cotton or other products from Xinjiang from such legislation would "wreak havoc" on legitimate supply chains in the apparel industry because Xinjiang cotton exports are often intermingled with cotton from other countries and there is no available origin-tracing technology for cotton fibers.
 On September 22, 2020, the United States Chamber of Commerce issued a letter stating that the act "would prove ineffective and may hinder efforts to prevent human rights abuses."
 Major companies with supply chain ties to Xinjiang, including Apple Inc., Nike, Inc., and The Coca-Cola Company, have lobbied Congress to weaken the legislation and amend its provisions.

-Foreign
+In January 2024, the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party called for more aggressive enforcement of the UFLPA, including criminal prosecutions.